citp/privacy-policy-historical/a/au/aub/auburn.edu.md

 ### Types of Personal Data Collected/Processed and Purpose

-Enrollment Services collects the following categories of Personal Data in order to recruit and admit undergraduate students:
+Enrollment Services and the Graduate School collect the following categories of Personal Data in order to recruit and admit undergraduate and graduate students:

   * Name
   * Contact information including, without limitation, email address, physical address, phone number, and other location data